(Photo by Weinstein Company/Courtesy Everett Collection)

 Critics Consensus: Zack and Miri Make a Porno is a modest success for Kevin Smith, due in large part to the charm of Seth Rogen and Elizabeth Banks.

-Lifelong friends and roommates Zack and Miri are facing hard times and a mountain of debt.
-When the electricity and...
+Lifelong friends and now roommates, Zack (Seth Rogen) and Miri (Elizabeth Banks) are buried under a mountain of debt.
+When...
 [More]

 Critics Consensus: Fan-focused to a fault, Jay & Silent Bob Reboot tries to mock the same audience nostalgia it's mining -- and pulls it off often enough to satisfy the faithful.